ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Algebraic Multigrid

-An ILU smoother is well-suited to handle highly varying matrix coefficients or anisotropic problems and is a generalization of Gauss-Seidel, where the diagonal matrix $D$ represents row scaling of one (or both) of the triangular factors.
-An ILU factorization can be split into symbolic and numeric phases and if the sparsity pattern of the matrix $A$ does not change on the finest level, then the symbolic phase of the factorization is often reused.
+An ILU smoother is well-suited to handle highly varying matrix coefficients or anisotropic problems and is a generalization of Gauss-Seidel, where the diagonal matrix $D$ represents row scaling of one (or both) of the triangular factors {and $M = LDU$.
+Then we can write (\ref{eq:splitting}) as}

+An ILU factorization {is particularly useful for sparse matrices, maintaining the sparsity pattern of the original matrix.} It can be split into symbolic and numeric phases and if the sparsity pattern of the matrix $A$ does not change on the finest level, then the symbolic phase of the factorization is often reused.
 For example, the sparsity pattern of the pressure matrix in the PeleLM model does not change during the fluid integration step, but could change between time steps as a result of a mesh refinement or regridding operation.
 This permits re-use of factorizations in the numeric phase in order to save computational time and avoid releasing and re-allocating storage for the $L$ and $U$ factors.
 This optimization opportunity exists only for the finest level in the multigrid hierarchy because the data-dependent coarsening algorithm may change the sparsity pattern on other levels.
-It also provides motivation for a hybrid $V$-cycle with ILU smoothing on the finest level only for computational efficiency.